mlops-on-kubernetes/Book/Chapter 8/README.md

 ```

 ## Uninstall
-1. Run `setups/uninstall.sh` and follow the prompts.
+1. Run `destroy-environments.sh` and follow the prompts.

+Note: If you see any failures while delete, please delete the resourecs manually from AWS console.

 ## Troubleshooting